GEAS: An interactive playtest

 "Oh really?
 I'll move over to it and end my turn"

 "OK, well I am heading into the room Krull is in... and I want to examine one of these vases since they have the green border.
-Empty?
+Oh damn my treasure card says I found nothing.
 Hm.
 OK, then I want to move over here, and try to lift the trapdoor open for my 2nd action."

-"Alright, your attempt to lift the ring is a MOVE FURNITURE action so roll your force and add your base force.
+"Alright, your attempt to lift the ring is a MOVE FURNITURE action so roll your force and add your base force." says the Architect.

 "My force roll is 7 and my force bonus is 3, total of 10"